GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 offset as **c** to center the plot in that direction relative to the page margin.
-Absolute translations (i.e., relative to a fixed point (0,0) at the lower left corner of the paper) can be achieve by prepending “a” to the offsets.
+Absolute translations (i.e., relative to a fixed point (0,0) at the lower left corner of the paper) can be achieve by prepending "a" to the offsets.
 Subsequent overlays will be co-registered with the previous plot unless the origin is shifted using these options.
 The offsets are measured in the current coordinates system (which can be rotated using the initial **-P** option; subsequent **-P** options for